Last Updated on Apr 21, 2022

 - Select a calendar beneath the iCloud section to make it default.

-Why has my Outlook calendar stopped syncing with iPhone?
+Why has my Outlook calendar stopped syncing with my iPhone?

 Alternatively, the Airplane Mode must be disabled to operate this.

 if your WiFi drops the internet connectivity, then turn off WiFi and Turn on Mobile data or Switch to your Own Private WiFi network, if you are using Public.